GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 ---
 Asians living in England and Wales are at least twice as likely to be stopped and searched compared to white people.

-According to the 2011 census data, the rate of people with Asian heritage stopped was **15 per 1,000**.
-This is the highest figure since 2015.
+According to the [2016 Police Appendix Tables](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1), the rate of people with Asian heritage stopped was **13 per 1,000** during 2019/20.

+This is the highest figure since 2014.

 Furthermore, the number of Asian people stopped and searched by police forces has increased in two consecutive years.